zju3dv/SMAP/README.md

 # set -d test
 bash test.sh
 ```
 The result will be saved in a json file located in "model_logs/stage3_root2/result/".
 You can use the visualization code in "lib/visualize".
+Note that when evaluation, we will reproject the 2D keypoints again with the refined depths if RefineNet is used, because RefineNet may change the strict projection constraint.

 ## Prepare Data for training
 Put all data under the "data/" folder with symbolic link according to the specified directory structure.
 Or you can change the path in "dataset/data_settings.py".